-Ashada Ekadasi, also known as Maha Ekadasi, Padma Ekadasi and Devpodhi Ekadasi is observed on the 11th lunar day of Indian month, Ashada.
+Ashadi Ekadasi, also known as Maha Ekadasi, Padma Ekadasi and Devpodhi Ekadasi is observed on the 11th lunar day of Indian month, Ashadi.

 Lord Vishnu in Ksheer Sagara

-This Ekadasi is of great importance at the Vitthala temple in Maharashtra.
-People from all walks of life from many parts of Maharashtra and other parts of India too, converge in Pandharpur today for a nightful of singing prayers to Lord Vishnu.
+This Ekadasi is of great importance at the Vitthala temple in Maharashtra as people from all walks of life from many parts of Maharashtra and other parts of India too, converge in Pandharpur for a nightful singing of Bhajans to Lord Krishna.

-One of the most popular forms of Vishnu worshipped in the Maratha land is that of Vithoba or Vitthala.
-The most famous temple for Vithoba is in Pandharpur.
-Pandharpur has thus been one of the main religious sites of Maratha land since ancient times.
+One of the most popular forms of Krishna worshipped in the Maratha land is that of Vithoba or Vitthala.
+The most famous temple for Vithoba is in Pandharpur, on the banks of river Chandrabhaga.
+Pandharpur has thus been one of the main religious sites of the Maratha land from ancient times.

 Lord Vitthala at Pandharpur Temple

 Warkari is the Sampradaya that worships Vitthala, a form of Krishna who has inspired countless devotees like Tukaram, Namdev, Eknath, Jnanadev, on the path of devotion.
 Krishna is worshipped along with His consort Rukmini, as the divine parents of this Cosmos.
 These were poet saints who are known for their soulful singing, Kirtan.